notonthehighstreet/codingfun-data-engineering/README.md

-# Not on the High Street Data Engineering Code Challenge
+# Not On the High Street Data Engineering Code Challenge

 #
 This is a benchmark test to ensure that data engineers, Python developers can show a good understanding of the fundamentals of reading, coding and delivering to a timeframe.